PRP for Stretch Marks: Evaluating Treatment Effectiveness

 C. Psychological Impact on Patients

 In some cases, the cosmetic concern associated with stretch marks transcends aesthetic displeasure, manifesting as significant mental health challenges, including anxiety and depression.
-For many individuals, these dermal lesions elicit distress, adversely impacting self-esteem, body image, and self-confidence.
-This psychological burden can be profound, catalyzing feelings of dissatisfaction and self-consciousness.
-[6]
+For many individuals, these dermal lesions elicit distress, adversely impacting self-esteem, body image, and self-confidence [6].

 PRP for Stretch Marks: Background

-PRP therapy, a procedure that concentrates platelets from an individual's own blood to enhance tissue healing, has recently garnered attention in the realm of aesthetic medicine for its potential applicability to a variety of dermatological conditions, including the treatment of striae.
-Despite its emerging role, the adoption of PRP as a routine therapeutic intervention for striae is hampered by its relatively elevated cost and the current paucity of conclusive evidence regarding its long-term efficacy.
-[7]
+PRP therapy, a procedure that concentrates platelets from an individual's own blood to enhance tissue healing, has recently garnered attention in the realm of aesthetic medicine for its potential applicability to a variety of dermatological conditions, including the treatment of striae [7].

 Mechanism of Action for Stretch Marks

-PRP is thought to stimulate the proliferation of fibroblasts, which in turn enhances the synthesis of collagen and elastin fibers in the dermis.
-This could potentially improve the skin's structural integrity and elasticity, thereby mitigating the appearance of stretch marks.
-[8]
+- Increased Collagen and Elastin Production: PRP is thought to stimulate the proliferation of fibroblasts, which in turn enhances the synthesis of collagen and elastin fibers in the dermis [8].

-The growth factors present in PRP can promote the formation of new blood vessels (angiogenesis), improving blood supply to the affected areas.
-This increased perfusion may aid in the reparative processes of the skin, further supporting the healing of striae.
-[9]
+- Enhanced Angiogenesis: The growth factors present in PRP can promote the formation of new blood vessels, improving blood supply to the affected areas [9].

-By leveraging the body's innate healing mechanisms, PRP may accelerate the repair of the microtears in the dermis that manifest as stretch marks.
-The concentration of growth factors is believed to expedite the healing phases, including inflammation, proliferation, and remodeling.
-[10]
+- Improved Wound Healing: By leveraging the body's innate healing mechanisms, PRP may accelerate the repair of the microtears in the dermis that manifest as stretch marks [10].

 Current Evidence on PRP for Stretch Marks

-One study evaluated the effectiveness and safety of intralesional PRP injections versus topical tretinoin 0.05% in the treatment of striae distensae (SD) across a cohort of 30 patients, consisting of 27 females and 3 males.
-This comparative analysis involved treating selected areas of SD with PRP on one side and tretinoin on the other, with outcomes assessed through skin biopsies, digital photography, and evaluations by two blinded dermatologists in addition to patient satisfaction ratings.
-The findings revealed a statistically significant improvement in SD appearance with both treatments, with PRP demonstrating a superior therapeutic response compared to tretinoin, as evidenced by increased collagen and elastin fibers in post-treatment biopsies and higher patient satisfaction scores.
-[12]
+One study evaluated the effectiveness and safety of intralesional PRP injections versus topical tretinoin 0.05% in the treatment of striae distensae across 30 patients.
+The findings revealed a statistically significant improvement in SD appearance with both treatments, with PRP demonstrating a superior therapeutic response compared to tretinoin, as evidenced by increased collagen and elastin fibers in post-treatment biopsies and higher patient satisfaction scores [12].

 Factors Influencing Treatment Outcomes